wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-server/index.rst

       # ./install.sh

-   Alternatively, to download vulnerability detection content during installation, you can set ``DOWNLOAD_CONTENT_AND_DECOMPRESS=y``.
-The initial run might be time-consuming due to the initial process of  downloading and processing :doc:`vulnerability detection </user-manual/capabilities/vulnerability-detection/index>` content.
-You can download a pre-prepared database during installation to bypass this initial step.
+   The initial run might be time-consuming due to the initial process of downloading and processing the :doc:`vulnerability detection </user-manual/capabilities/vulnerability-detection/index>` content.
+In order to bypass this initial step, you can set ``DOWNLOAD_CONTENT=y`` and a pre-prepared database will be downloaded during the installation.

    .. code-block:: console

-      # DOWNLOAD_CONTENT_AND_DECOMPRESS=y ./install.sh
+      # DOWNLOAD_CONTENT=y ./install.sh

 #.
 When the script asks what kind of installation you want, type ``manager`` to install the Wazuh manager: